TjerkZ/S3-Dreamcatcher/Learing outcomes/4 CICD.md

           labels: ${{ steps.meta.outputs.labels }}
 ```

 The [build.yml](https://github.com/TjerkZ/s3-dreamcatcher-api/blob/master/.github/workflows/build.yml) file is for testing the application with static code analyses from Sonarcloud.
-After the job is done executing, the results are on Sonarcloud website where you then can monitor issues.
+After the job is done executing, the results are on the Sonarcloud website where you then can monitor issues.

 ```yml
 name: Build